-One of the six major regional IGP areas for the production of local wines in France.
-The other five are Atlantique, Comtés Rhodaniens, Méditerranée, Pays d'Oc and Val de Loire.
+One of the seven major regional IGP areas for the production of country wines in France.
+The other six are Atlantique, Comtés Rhodaniens, Méditerranée, Pays d'Oc, Terres du Midi and Val de Loire.
 It is located in the southwest and includes the 12 departments of Ariège, Aveyron, Cantal, Gers, Haute-Garonne, Hautes-Pyrénées, Landes, Lot, Lot-et-Garonne, Pyrénées-Atlantiques, Tarn and Tarn-et-Garonne.
-The "County of Toulouse", which existed until 1271, was a feudal territory and included part of it.
-The area is bordered by the Atlantic Ocean to the west, Spain to the south, Languedoc-Roussillon to the east and Bordeaux to the north.
-The name Comté Tolosan may be followed by the narrower geographical indications Bigorre, Cantal, Coteaux et Terrasses de Montauban, Haute-Garonne, Pyrénées-Atlantiques and Tarn-et-Garonne.
+The "County of Toulouse", which existed until 1271, was a feudal territory and comprised part of it.
+The area is bordered by the Atlantic Ocean to the west, Spain to the south, and the French regions of Languedoc-Roussillon to the east and Bordeaux to the north.
+The narrower geographical names Bigorre, Cantal, Coteaux et Terrasses de Montauban, Haute-Garonne, Pyrénées-Atlantiques and Tarn-et-Garonne can be added to the name Comté Tolosan.
 Other independent IGP areas are Aveyron, Cotes de Gascogne, Côtes du Tarn, Gers and Lavilledieu.
-This is also where the AOC area Armagnac is located.
+The AOC area for the brandy Armagnac is also located here.

 The glossary is a monumental achievement and one of the most important contributions to wine knowledge.
 Of all the encyclopaedias I use on the subject of wine, it is by far the most important.
 That was the case ten years ago and it hasn't changed since.Andreas Essl